Mymensingh Engineering College: Campus

 The central library is within walking distance from the academic buildings and student residences.
-It is in a compact building with limited built-in facilities to provide teaching aids such as a reading facility, book lending, journals, etc. to the students and teachers of Mymensingh Engineering College.
-Consistent with the academic curricula, the contents of the central library are updated consistently to keep up with technological trends.
-Besides online facility is available in the central library.
-A large number of engineering books available in this modern library.
+It is in a compact building with limited built-in facilities to provide teaching aids such as a reading facility, book lending, and journals to the students and teachers of Mymensingh Engineering College.

 The college has an Auditorium Complex having a seating capacity of about 200 which is capable of holding conferences, seminars, and other cultural programs.
 Besides this, there are a seminar and conference rooms with limited capacity in engineering degree awarding departments.